-CO Welcomes New Rec Applicants, Axes Vertical Integration Rule
+CO Welcomes New Rec Applicants, Prepares to End Vertical Integration Rule

 Colorado’s recreational marijuana industry is finally opening its doors to newcomers and abolishing one of its most stringent cultivation rules.